ioccc-src/mkiocccentry/test_ioccc/static_analysis.md

 ### Solution

-This is TBD later.
+While the dynamic array element elm_size is type `size_t`, when multiplying with such values we cast such values to `intmax_t`.
+This can be safely cast within most dyn_array.c code because there is code ahead of such use to object to negative elm_size values.

 ### See also

-With the exception of that in `dyn_array` code this was fixed in commit 1a71f4f8c24e6c4859abb9b457e321d8aff76579 (with the help of commit e59f15db96dc0893341a985825fbb6028525a278) and c6b5f89a81a4910901cb3ef26c8f34858acd4740.
+This was fixed in commit 1a71f4f8c24e6c4859abb9b457e321d8aff76579 (with the help of commit e59f15db96dc0893341a985825fbb6028525a278) and c6b5f89a81a4910901cb3ef26c8f34858acd4740.